enesinan/makemehapii/README.md

 83% of developers* are concerned with the security of open-source code.
 You’re probably among that 83%. </br>
 * npm Inc. 2019 Trends in JavaScript report

+You’ve got nothing to worry about with hapi.
+When you npm install @hapi/hapi, every single line of code you get has been verified.
+You never have to worry about some deep dependency being poorly maintained (or handed over to someone sketchy). hapi is the only leading node framework without any external code dependencies.
+None.

 # LICENSE